karuboniru/blog_md/systemd-boot-and-unified-kernel-image.md

 ENSURE YOU ARE ON UEFI BEFORE DOING THIS.
 {% endnote %}

-It is basicially same as [kowalski7cc's article] with minor midifications to make it work with Unified Kernel Image
+It is basically same as [kowalski7cc's article] with minor modifications to make it work with Unified Kernel Image

 ### Move efi mount point
 You may want to check if modifications to `/etc/fstab` is sanity.